arsindelve/ZorkAI/README.md

 story, humor and puzzles of Zork, but use AI to make the interactivity much deeper.
 I want an intelligent text parser, and a "smart" narrator that understands everything you type.
 If your command moves the story forward, or changes the state of the game, then I want to preserve the original story.
-If not, the AI Narrator should give you a meaningful, funny response that keeps you immersed in the land of Frobozz.
+If not, the AI Narrator should give you a meaningful, funny response that keeps you immersed in the Great Underground Empire

 The code in this repository IS NOT a full game....yet.
 But it does demonstrate that this can work, and can have truly excellent results!
 (Thanks mostly to how good GPT4 is).
 When the game is ready to deploy, I'll update this readme with a link to the working prototype.